rrchaudhari/PyMine/README.md

 -------
 1) In PyMOL graphics viewer SAPs and Binding Sites data will be available for viewing.
 2) In PyMine GUI data will be available and accessed using relevant tabs/buttons.
-3) Output files will be saved in a desktop folder named "PyMine_outdir_xxxx".
+3) Output files will be saved in a desktop folder named "PyMine_Outdir_xxxx".